The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 Jen Hernandez is a registered dietitian and board-certified specialist in renal nutrition.
 She has nearly a decade of experience with kidney disease patients in all stages - from stage 1 through kidney transplant.
 Jen writes on the blog of Plant-Powered Kidneys to help reach and teach more kidney patients about how they can enjoy more foods in a plant-based diet while protecting kidney health.

-23 thoughts on “The Low Protein Diet for Kidney Disease: Everything You Should Know”
+23 thoughts on “The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian”

 1. julienne paguntalan